Building a decent microphone amplifier

 First draft of circuit architecture

 The electret microphone can be thought of a sound-controlled current-modulating device: it consists of an electrically-charged diaphragm connected to the gate of a field effect transistor, so its impedance varies in response to sound waves.
 In this circuit, the current flowing through the microphone can be sourced through the 4.7 kΩ resistor; but alternating currents can also easily flow through the 2.2 µF leg.
-That capacitor blocks DC, but has a very low AC impedance.
+That capacitor blocks DC, but presents a low impedance for AC.

 In a steady state, the op-amp reaches an equilibrium near Vout = Vin- = Vin+ = Vdd / 2.
 Transient changes in FET conductivity upset this equilibrium, inducing momentary currents through the 2.2 µF capacitor and throwing the voltage on the inverting leg of the op-amp out of whack.
 When that happens, the output of the op-amp swings in the opposite direction — and to restore balance, it needs to swing far enough for the current through the feedback resistor (Rf) to match the current flowing through the input capacitor.
 In effect, the circuit functions as a current-to-voltage amplifier, with its gain equal to the value of Rf (in ohms).

-In this equation, fGBP is the op-amp’s gain bandwidth product pulled from the spec, while Cin is the parallel (shunt) capacitance on the input, including all parasitics.
-In an electret microphone circuit, input capacitances are usually tiny (well under 50 pF), so an op-amp with a GBP of 10 MHz should provide more than 100 kHz of usable bandwidth even with Rf values approaching 1 MΩ.
+In this equation, fGBP is the op-amp’s gain bandwidth product pulled from the spec, and Cin is the parallel (shunt) capacitance on the input, including op-amp parasitics.
+In an electret microphone circuit, input capacitances are usually tiny, so an op-amp with a GBP of 10 MHz should provide more than 100 kHz of usable bandwidth even with Rf values approaching 1 MΩ.

 Improving the design

 This basic circuit works, but has some limitations.
-Perhaps the most significant issue is its tendency to amplify mains hum and other electrical interference present at the high-impedance Vin+ leg.
-This problem, along with the inherent resistor thermal noise, becomes more pronounced when higher resistor values are used for the voltage divider to conserve power in battery applications; 100 kΩ would be a lot noisier than 10 kΩ.
+Perhaps the most significant issue is its tendency to amplify supply power ripple and RFI artifacts present at the high-impedance Vin+ leg.
+The interference becomes more pronounced when higher resistor values are used for the voltage divider to conserve power in battery applications; 100 kΩ would be a lot worse than 10 kΩ.
 Either way, these issues can be mitigated by adding a decoupling capacitor on the non-inverting leg to “buffer” the voltage and make it less jittery.

-The maximum feedback capacitor value that still allows the desired frequency fpass to be amplified without significant attenuation is given by the following formula:
+The maximum feedback capacitor value that allows a given fpass frequency to be amplified without significant attenuation is given by the following formula:

-In our circuit, around 2 to 10 pF is usually a good starting point, depending on the amplification ratio you’re aiming for.
-Values approaching 100 pF will have a fairly pronounced lowpass effect, making the audio muffled.
+In our circuit, around 2 to 20 pF is usually a good starting point, depending on the value of Rf.
+Capacitances approaching 100-300 pF will have a fairly pronounced lowpass effect, making the audio muffled.
 It’s essentially akin to setting “treble” to the lowest possible value on an audio rig, or listening with a cardboard box over your head.
 A sensible choice for speech — which doesn’t extend much beyond 4 kHz — but maybe not for Mozart or Bach.

 The final tweak is the inclusion of a relatively small resistor on the output leg; somewhere around 47 to 100 Ω should be fine in most uses.
 The resistor limits peak op-amp current, and thus reduces the distortion of the feedback signal when the circuit is hooked up to capacitive or inductive loads: